stephenfeagin/stephenfeagin.com/content/post/creating-an-advent-of-code-application-using-go-plugins.md

 subtitle: ""
 image: ""
 tags: [go, advent of code, learning, bash]
+summary: "I've always enjoyed solving puzzles, and love coding puzzles.
+This post walks through how I have set up my Advent of Code project using Go Plugins for different days' solutions.
+No spoilers!"
 ---

 The best way to learn programming is to write code.
 The advice is almost always "build something,"